Osorkon21/Bossfall/Bossfall ReadMe.txt

     MAGIC ITEMS:

-        - All non-quest-reward, non-artifact magic items are custom and have different names, enchantments, and/or uses.
+        - All non-quest-reward, non-artifact magic items have different names, enchantments, and/or durabilities.

-        - Pointless vanilla item powers (for example, "Item of Venom Spitting") replaced with more useful enchantments.
+        - Pointless vanilla item powers - for example, "Item of Venom Spitting" - replaced with more useful enchantments.

         - Regular magic items no longer spawn with the "Absorbs Spells" power.
 Artifacts still can.